-If the charging system indicator comes on brightly e engine is running, the when the engine is running, the battery is not being charged.
+If the charging system indicator comes on brightly when the engine is running, the battery is not being charged.

 Immediately turn off all electrical accessories.
 Try not to use other electrically operated controls such as the power windows.
 Keep the engine running; starting the engine will discharge the battery rapidly.